opengisch/QField-docs/documentation/how-to/digitize.en.md

 features on the map, select them in the features list and merge them by selecting the *Merge Selected Features* in the *Menu (⁝) Button*.

-To execute polygon merging within QField, ensure the following conditions:
+To execute merging within QField, ensure the following conditions:

 1. **Editable Vector Layer:**
    - The target layer must an editable layer.

 2. **Multi-Type Geometry:**
-   - Ensure that the geometry type of the layer is multi-type (like MultiPolygon).
+   - Ensure that the geometry type of the layer is multi-type.

 3. **Data Provider's Abilities:**
    - Verify that the data provider associated with the layer (preferably GeoPackage) possesses the capability to: